Communication and Media Studies

 This course will focus on how two broad types of advocacy—social movements and campaigns—work in a digital age, and will help students develop skills that will apply to nonprofit advocacy, community organizing, electoral campaigning, and activism broadly speaking.
 Students will also develop a critical perspective on how activists, nonprofit organizations, and political strategists develop strategies to inform, persuade, and mobilize groups of people around an issue or cause.
 This course will cover a range of practical tactics and strategies for using particular digital media platforms—from mundane tools like email and SMS to emerging social media—to impact political participation.

 The central role branding plays in unifying organizations, galvanizing causes, and inspiring campaigns is often underestimated and under-leveraged.
 At a time when clarity and consistency of purpose is increasingly critical to the success of any venture, branding expertise has never been more essential.
-Balancing theory and practice, the course will cover how to articulate a brand, how to center a brand for an organization, and how to use a brand to build effective, long-lasting outreach marketing campaigns in the public interest.
-Using a strategic framework, the course will cover a range of marketing practices from target audience assessment, creative development and evaluation, testing, and tracking.
-Advanced applications of branding in areas such as organizational structure and portfolio management, and its unique potential for social entrepreneurship will be explored as pivotal to creating value for institutions, individuals, and causes.
+This applied, workshop-based course will cover how to articulate a brand, how to center a brand for an organization, and how to use a brand to build effective, long-lasting, cross-platform marketing campaigns in the public interest.
+Students will build these skills through hands-on work with a partner organization, and the course will follow a workshop model so they can learn a range of marketing practices from target audience assessment to creative development and evaluation through their application to a courselong branding project.

 Prerequisite: PMMA 6203.